Group A Streptococcus, also known as group A strep (GAS), is a bacterium. It causes a bacterial infection known as strep throat.

 Antibiotics are an effective treatment for strep throat.

-Once a person gets strep throat, it is possible to get it again.
-It is a contagious disease with no vaccine.
+Once a person gets strep throat, it is

 Some ways to prevent the spread of strep include: